OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 ![The relationship between the continuous delivery principles](cd-principles.png)

-The principles can be arranged into a reinforcing relationship, where the first three principles act as drivers of continuous improvement, for which everyone involved is responsible.
+The principles can be arranged into a reinforcing relationship, where the first 3 principles act as drivers of continuous improvement, for which everyone involved is responsible.

 ### Agile principles comparison

-In general, continuous delivery principles are consistent with [The Agile Manifesto](https://agilemanifesto.org/principles.html).
+In general, Continuous Delivery principles are consistent with [The Agile Manifesto](https://agilemanifesto.org/principles.html).

 ![Mapping agile and continuous delivery principles](agile-continuous-delivery.jpg)